mattmassicotte/XCLint/README.md

   - embedded_build_setting # checks for build settings in the project file
   - groups_sorted          # checks that all group contents are alphabetically sorted
   - implicit_dependencies  # checks for any schemes that have "Find Implicit Dependencies" enabled
+  - targets_use_xcconfig   # checks for any targets without a XCConfig file set
+  - projects_use_xcconfig  # checks for any projects without a XCConfig file set

 # Other rules make sense for all projects by default.
 You must opt-out of those.
 disabled_rules: